M-watermelon/Astro-Blog/README.md

 ## Welcome!
 Feel free to explore my personal website.
-I'll be writing about cybersecurity, comptuer science, biology, and any other intersts.
+I'll be writing about cybersecurity, computer science, college, and any other interests.